-The revenues from growth markets - Asia, Latin America, Australia and South Africa - grew 22 percent during the year, now representing 17 percent of our total revenues.
+The revenues from growth markets - Asia, Latin America, Australia and South Africa - grew 24 percent during the year, achieving 15 percent of our total revenues.

-Our presence in these growth markets represents two key opportunities; to participate in the rapidly growing local markets, and being more attractive to our global customers.
+Our presence in the growth markets represents two key opportunities; to participate in the rapid local growth, and to be more attractive for our global customers.

-► Our solid financial position
+▶ Our solid financial position

-BTS has a positive net cash position, and a strong solidity of 63 percent.
+BTS has a positive net cash position, and a strong solidity of 60 percent.

-➤ Outlook
+Outlook

 BTS has during 20 years demonstrated a capability to grow organically, always maintaining good profit levels.
 Today, we are world leader in our field, with substantial opportunities to continue our growth.
-The result before taxes for 2013 is expected to be better than last year.
+The result before taxes for 2012 is expected to be better than last year.

-Stockholm, April 2013
+Stockholm, March 2012

-Henrik Ekelund

-President and CEO of BTS Group AB (publ)
+Henrik Ekelund President and CEO of BTS Group AB (publ)